EllaScheltinga1/Explainability_in_ROS_using_PEFT/README.md

 **Personalising Explanations for Failures in Robot Operating System using Parameter-Efficient Fine-Tuning**

 By Ella Scheltinga and Chris Pek

+## Dataset
+TThis repository also contains the data used for [fine-tuning](/Data/fine_tuning_data.json), which is compiled from .bag files containing the recorded ROS log messages, questions and generated answers that you will find in the directory [Data](/Data).

 ## Additional Results
 ### Test 1 & 2